apache/cloudstack-terraform-provider/README.md

 -	[Terraform](https://www.terraform.io/downloads.html) 1.0.x
 -	[Go](https://golang.org/doc/install) 1.16+ (to build the provider plugin)

-Using the Provider from Terrafrom registry
+Using the Provider from Terraform registry
 ------------------------------------------
 To install the CloudStack provider, copy and paste the below code into your Terraform configuration.
 Then, run terraform init.
 ```sh